qwasium/ugoku-kun/temp_docs.md

 This method fails solve the problem for robustness, so idealy, pykeigan should be forked and modified to have a timeout in the source code.

 ## `turn_relative()`

-        """Turn motor by relative position.
-        This method will wait for the motor to finish turning.
-        Rotation by absolute position is not implemented in this class.
-        This is because it is hard to know when the motor has finished turning.

-        :param clock_wise: Direction to turn the motor.
-Clockwise if True, counter-clockwise if False., defaults to False
-        :type clock_wise: bool, optional
-        :param degrees: Degrees to rotate.
-Will accept negative values, if that's what you want.
-        :type degrees: int
-        """

 Turn motor by relative position.